mcornejo/slk-painpills/1.solution-elk/README.md

 }
 ```

-We tested the API by doing two more queries, which are quite similar to the previous json.
+We tested the API by doing three more queries, which are quite similar to the previous json.
-Below are the graphs and response times for the three different queries.
+Below are the graphs and response times for the four different queries.

 A monthly count of Hydrocodone during 2007.
 ![Monthy count of HYDROCODONE](images/img1.png "Kibana screenshot")